-If this block is checked, sign and date below and submit the documentation required above with this declaration and a verification consent format to the name and address specified in the attached notification.
-If this block is checked on behalf of a child, the adult who will reside in the assisted unit and who is responsible for the child should sign and date below.

-If for any reason, the documents shown in subparagraph 2.b. above are not currently available, complete the Request for Extension block below.

-Check here if adult signed for a child:

-REQUEST FOR EXTENSION

-I hereby certify that I am a noncitizen we noted in block 2 above, but the eviden temporarily unavailable.
-Therefore, I a obtain the necessary evidence.
-I furth efforts will be undertaken to obtain this ce needed to support my claim is am requesting additional time to her certify that diligent and prompt
+4350 3 REV-1

+this declara ation and a verification consent otification.
+If this block is check ow and submit the documentation required above we format to the name and address specified in the ked on behalf of a child, the adult who will reside in the child should sign and date below. eason, the documents shown in he Request for Extension block n subparagraph 2.b. above are not currently availab below. ile, Signature Date Check here e if adult signed for a child: REQUE ST FOR EXTENSION noted in block 2 above, but the temporarily unavailable.
+The oncitizen with eligible immigration status, as he evidence needed to support my claim is erefore, I am requesting additional time to ce.
+I further certify that diligent and prompt obtain this evidence.
+Signature Check if adult signed for a ch Date I am not contending eligible im financial assistance. nmigration status and I understand that I am not eligible for specified in assistance.
+Sign and date belo nation is required, and the person named above is ow and forward this format to the name and addres is block is checked on behalf of a child, the adult w d date below.
+S Signature Date Check here e if adult signed for a child:

+Race and Ethnic Data Reporting Form

-Signature Date
+Signature

-Check if adult signed for a child:

-\\\\\3.
-I am not contending eligible immigration status and I understand that I am not eligible for financial assistance.

-If you checked this block, no further information is required, and the person named above is not eligible for assistance.
-Sign and date below and forward this format to the name and address specified in the attached notification.
-If this block is checked on behalf of a child, the adult who is responsible for the child should sign and date below.

-Check here if adult signed for a child:

-Race and Ethnic Data Reporting Form U.S. Department of Hou and Urban Developmen Office of Housing e The Upper Rooms 033EE1114 2334 Perrysville Ave, Pittsburgh PA 15214 Name of Property Project No. Address of Property Reformed Presbyteria n Woman's Associaton 202 PRAC Name of Owner/Managing Agent Type of Assistance or Program Title: Name of Head of Household Name of Household Member
+U.S. Department of Housing and Urban Development Office of Housing OMB Approval No. 2502-0204 (Exp.
+06/30/2017)

+Office of Housing !

+The Upper Rooms 033EE1114 2334 Perrysville Ave, F Pittsburgh PA 15214

+Name of Property Project No. Addre ess of Property

+Reformed Presbyteria n Woman's Asso ciaton 20)2 PRAC

+Name of Owner/Managing Agent Тур e of Assistance or Program Title:

+Name of Head of Household Name of Household Mem ber

 Date (mm/dd/yyyy):

 Ethnic Categories Select One

-Hispanic or Latino
+Hispanic or Latino A A A A A A A A A A A A A A A A A A A

-Not-Hispanic or Latino
+Not-Hispanic or Latino Adaman Anna

 Racial Categories Select All that Apply

-American Indian or Alaska Native
+American Indian or Ala ska Native Wo.am.a.a.a.a.a.a.a.a.a.a.a.a.a.a.a.a.a.a

 Asian

-Black or African American
+Black or African Amer can On the second se

-Native Hawaiian or Other Pacific Islander
+Native Hawaiian or Otl er Pacific Islander

 White

 Other

-\Definitions of these categories may be found on the reverse side.
+Definitions of these categories ma

-There is no penalty for persons who do not complete the form.